Fluid and crystallized intelligence

-The concepts of fluid intelligence (gf) and crystallized intelligence (gc) were introduced in 1963 by the psychologist Raymond Cattell.
+The concepts of fluid intelligence (gf) and crystallized intelligence (gc) were introduced in 1943 by the psychologist Raymond Cattell.
 According to Cattell's psychometrically-based theory, general intelligence (g) is subdivided into gf and gc.
-Fluid intelligence is the ability to solve novel reasoning problems and is correlated with a number of important skills such as comprehension, problem-solving, and learning.
+Fluid intelligence is the ability to solve novel reasoning problems.
+It is correlated with a number of important skills such as comprehension, problem-solving, and learning.
 Crystallized intelligence, on the other hand, involves the ability to deduce secondary relational abstractions by applying previously learned primary relational abstractions.

 History

 Fluid and crystallized intelligence are constructs originally conceptualized by Raymond Cattell.
 The concepts of fluid and crystallized intelligence were further developed by Cattell and his former student John L. Horn.
+Most of the intelligence testing had mainly been focused on children, and young adults.
+Cattell and Horn wanted to see how intelligence changed and developed when aging took place on an individual.
+They realized that while some memories and concepts remained, others diminished.
+Thus, there was a need to delineate two types of intelligence.

 Fluid versus crystallized intelligence

-Fluid intelligence (gf) refers to basic processes of reasoning and other mental activities that depend only minimally on prior learning (such as formal and informal education) and acculturation.
+Fluid intelligence (gf) involved basic processes of reasoning and other mental activities that depend only minimally on prior learning (such as formal and informal education) and acculturation.
 Horn notes that it is formless and can "flow into" a wide variety of cognitive activities.
-Tasks measuring fluid reasoning require the ability to solve abstract reasoning problems.
-Examples of tasks that measure fluid intelligence include figure classifications, figural analyses, number and letter series, matrices, and paired associates.
+Tasks measuring fluid reasoning require the ability to solve abstract reasoning problems, for example figure classifications, figural analyses, number and letter series, matrices, and paired associates.

-Crystallized intelligence (gc) refers to learned procedures and knowledge.
-It reflects the effects of experience and acculturation.
+Crystallized intelligence (gc) is the application of learned procedures and knowledge, and depends heavily on experience and acculturation.
 Horn notes that crystallized ability is a "precipitate out of experience," resulting from the prior application of fluid ability that has been combined with the intelligence of culture.
 Examples of tasks that measure crystallized intelligence are vocabulary, general information, abstract word analogies, and the mechanics of language.